kubeedge/kubeedge/docs/setup/keadm.md

 - Currently support of `keadm` is available for Ubuntu and CentOS OS.
 RaspberryPi supports is in-progress.
 - Need super user rights (or root rights) to run.
+- Currently `keadm` does not support installing cloucore and edgecore system service.

 ## Setup Cloud Side (KubeEdge Master Node)